Knowledge Hub / Online vs In-Person Classes: Which Is Better?

 Hybrid learning is an education model where students attend class in person and through online platforms.
 In essence, this method uses nonparallel teaching methods to supplement face-to-face learning.

-Once you determine which learning environment you prefer, the next step is choosing the right source of funding for your classes.
+Once you and your advisor determine which learning environment you prefer, the next step is ensuring that you can meet the cost of your course load.
+Don’t let college tuition costs hold you back from your preferred learning environment.
 If you need some help paying for school, consider applying for private student loans with ELFI.